darya/framework/README.md

 	'type' => 'A thing'
 ));

-// Access its properties using the different available methods
+// Access its properties using any convenient syntax
 $id   = $something->id;          // 72
 $name = $something['name'];      // 'Something'
 $type = $something->get('type'); // 'A thing'